Shubhamyadav65381/task/README.md

 # Road Accident Severity Prediction

-This project is an assessment for an online internship.
-It aims to predict the severity (priority) of road accidents using machine learning models, based on the provided dataset.

-## Files

-- `Road Accident Data.csv`: The dataset containing accident records and features.
-- `task.ipynb`: Jupyter notebook with the complete data analysis, preprocessing, modeling, and prediction workflow.
-- `AI Intern Task.pdf`: Assessment instructions .
-- `README.md`: Project overview and instructions.

-## Workflow

-1. **Data Loading & Exploration**
-   - Loads the dataset using pandas.
-   - Displays basic info, checks for nulls, duplicates, and outliers.
-   - Visualizes distributions and relationships using seaborn/matplotlib.

-2. **Data Cleaning**
-   - Handles missing values and removes duplicates.
-   - Removes outliers using Z-score filtering.

-3. **Feature Engineering**
-   - Encodes categorical features with `LabelEncoder`.
-   - Scales numerical features with `StandardScaler`.
-   - Renames the target column to `priority`.

-4. **Model Training & Evaluation**
-   - Splits data into training and test sets.
-   - Trains multiple classifiers: Logistic Regression, Random Forest, XGBoost, LightGBM, SVM, CatBoost.
-   - Evaluates models using accuracy and F1-score.
-   - Selects the best model based on F1-score.

-5. **Prediction Function**
-   - Implements `predict_priority(input_dict)` to predict accident severity for new data.

-6. **Saving the Model**
-   - Saves the best model as a `.pkl` file for future use.

-## How to Run

-1. Open `task.ipynb` in Jupyter Notebook or Google Colab.
-2. Ensure all dependencies are installed (see notebook for `%pip install` commands).
-3. Run all cells sequentially.
-4. Use the `predict_priority` function to predict severity for new accident records.

-## Requirements
+Predicting the severity of road accidents is crucial for prioritizing emergency response and improving road safety.
+This project leverages machine learning to classify accident severity (priority) using real-world data and advanced modeling techniques.

+## 📁 Project Structure
+- `Road Accident Data.csv` — Cleaned dataset of UK road accidents.
+- `task.ipynb` — End-to-end notebook: EDA, preprocessing, modeling, evaluation, and prediction.
+- `README.md` — Project overview and usage guide.

+## 🧑‍💻 What’s Inside
+### 1. Data Exploration & Visualization
+- Loads and inspects the dataset for missing values, duplicates, and outliers.
+- Visualizes accident severity distribution and relationships with weather, light, and road conditions.

+### 2. Data Cleaning & Preprocessing
+- Removes missing values and duplicates.
+- Detects and eliminates outliers using Z-score filtering.
+- Encodes categorical features and scales numerical features for optimal model performance.

+### 3. Feature Engineering
+- Renames the target column to `priority` for clarity.
+- Prepares the data for machine learning by encoding and scaling.

+### 4. Model Training & Evaluation
+Trains and compares multiple classifiers:
+- Logistic Regression
+- Random Forest
+- XGBoost
+- LightGBM
+- SVM
+- CatBoost

+Evaluates models using accuracy and F1-score.
+Visualizes model performance and selects the best model automatically.

+### 5. Prediction API
+- Implements a robust `predict_priority(input_dict)` function for real-time predictions on new accident data.

+### 6. Model Export
+- Saves the best-performing model as a `.pkl` file for easy deployment.

+## 🚀 Quickstart
+1. Clone or Download this repository.
+2. Install dependencies (run in notebook or terminal).
+3. Open `task.ipynb` in Jupyter Notebook or Google Colab.
+4. Run all cells to reproduce the workflow and results.
+5. Predict severity for new data.

+## 📊 Results
+- Comprehensive EDA reveals key factors influencing accident severity.
+- Multiple ML models compared; best model selected based on F1-score.
+- Ready-to-use prediction function for real-world applications.

+## 🛠️ Tech Stack
 - Python 3.x
-- pandas, numpy, matplotlib, seaborn, scikit-learn, xgboost, lightgbm, catboost, joblib
+- pandas, numpy, matplotlib, seaborn
+- scikit-learn, xgboost, lightgbm, catboost
+- joblib

+## 💡 Key Learnings
+- Data cleaning and outlier removal significantly improve model accuracy.
+- Ensemble models (Random Forest, XGBoost, CatBoost) often outperform linear models for classification tasks.
+- Feature encoding and scaling are essential for robust predictions.

+## 📬 Contact
+For questions or collaboration, connect via email - shubham65381@gmail.com.

+---

+**Note**: For full details, see the code and comments in `task.ipynb`.